Safechainsol.com

 1. Map Your Supply Chain

+Many organizations have visibility into their direct suppliers but limited understanding of upstream dependencies.
 Mapping critical suppliers, materials, and logistics flows provides a foundation for effective risk assessment and contingency planning.

 2. Diversify Suppliers

+Over reliance on a single supplier or geographic region increases vulnerability.
 Strategic supplier diversification helps reduce dependency risks and improves supply continuity.

 3. Establish Appropriate Safety Stock Policies

 Maintaining appropriate inventory buffers can protect operations during temporary disruptions while balancing working capital requirements.
+Use our free Safety Stock Calculator to calculate the right inventory buffer for your business without tying up excess working capital.

 4. Develop Business Continuity Plans

+Organizations should establish clear response procedures before disruptions occur.
 Well defined contingency plans enable faster recovery and minimize operational impact.

 5. Monitor Supplier Performance